Revisiting Residue Codes for Modern Memories: Related Work

 \section{Related Work}

-\OURShort{} builds on several advances over a period of 60 years and has some very interesting history.
-A brief historical overview is presented in Figure~\ref{fig:timeline}.
+\OURShort{} builds upon an interesting 60-year history of prior work on error correction (a brief historical overview is shown in Figure~\ref{fig:timeline}).

-About the same time when BCH and Reed-Solomon codes were developed\cite{hocquenghem1959codes,bose1960class,reed1960polynomial}, Brown in 1960, published what is now referred to as an “AN” code\cite{brown_error_1960}.
+Around the same time when BCH and Reed-Solomon codes were developed\cite{hocquenghem1959codes,bose1960class,reed1960polynomial}, in 1960 Brown published what is now referred to as an “AN” code\cite{brown_error_1960}.
 The work was developed in the context of robust error correction for arithmetic circuits.
-To generate a codeword for a data word $N$ it is multiplied by an integer $A$.
+To generate a codeword for a data, a word $N$ it is multiplied by an integer $A$.
 To retrieve the data word (and/or check for errors), the code word is divided by $A$.
-In AN codes, if the sum of two codewords, say, $A \cdot{} x$ and $A \cdot{} y$, is also a code word, $A \cdot{} (x+y)$, and any error in addition or subtraction can be identified by dividing the result by $A$ and checking the error remainder.
+In AN codes, if the sum of two codewords, say, $A \cdot{} x$ and $A \cdot{} y$, is also a code word, $A \cdot{} (x+y)$, then any error in addition or subtraction can be identified by dividing the result by $A$ and checking the error remainder.
 A variation of AN codes called residue codes \cite{henderson_residue_1961,chien_linear_1964} were also developed in the context of fault-tolerant arithmetic units.
-Instead of creating a code word as $A \cdot{} N$, residue codes are created as $N \times P + A - B$ where $P$ is a power of 2 and $B$ is the remainder when $N$ is divided by a multiplier $A$.
+Instead of creating a code word as $A \cdot{} N$, residue codes are created as $N \times P + A - B$, where $P$ is a power of 2 and $B$ is the remainder when $N$ is divided by a multiplier $A$.
 The nice thing about this construction is that it makes the code systematic, i.e., the data bits are separated from the check bits.
-These work and other works\cite{mandelbaum_arithmetic_1967,barrows1966new} were published during the pre-Moore’s-Law time frame, and there was likely a significant paucity of transistors that multiplications and divisions could not be performed to check addition.
-These ideas appear to have remained of theoretical interest till the early 70s\cite{avizienis1971arithmetic}.
-In 1970 The STAR Computer\footnote{Avizienis was awarded the Eckert Mauchly award for his pioneering work on this project} was presented\cite{avizienis_star_1971} - a research project funded by NASA with the goal of developing a reliable computer for space probes\cite{dawe1974thermoelectric}.
-Finally, Sullivan~\cite{Sullivan_thesis}, in 2010, explored the idea of using residue codes in the context of modern ALUs.
+This work and other works\cite{mandelbaum_arithmetic_1967,barrows1966new} were published in the pre-Moore’s-Law era, when there was a significant paucity of transistors and when multiplications and divisions were too expensive to check addition\cite{transistor_paucity,liu1970byte}.
+These ideas appear to have remained of theoretical interest till the early 70s\cite{avizArith}.
+In 1970, The STAR Computer\cite{STAR}---a research project funded by NASA to develop a reliable computer for space probes\cite{TOPS}---used residue codes.
+Since then, residue codes continue to be used to guarantee the reliability of arithmetic units in the CPU (e.g., \cite{ibm_resid}).
+In 2010, Sullivan~\cite{msc_sul} systematically evaluated the overheads of residue checking for various error models in the context of modern ALUs.